N-Ramoji/N-Ramoji-M1-Ctutorial-Project/1-Requirements/README.md

 # DESIGN OBJECTIVES:

 * The primary objective of the design of course, is to deliver the requirements as specifeid already.
+* It is simple and easy to understand and to use.

 # DESIGN PROCESS: